Home

 Storage - Divided plastic containers come in handy for holding your beads.
 Craft and bead stores sell these and you can probably buy suitable ones at your local hardware store.

-Return From Beading Tools To Beaded Jewelry
+Return From beading Tools To Glass Jewelry Projects

 Return To Home Page